-Your entitlement to Benefits automatically ends on the date that coverage ends, even if you are hospitalized or are otherwise receiving medical treatment on that date.
+Your right to Benefits automatically ends on the date that coverage ends, even if you are hospitalized or are otherwise receiving medical treatment on that date.

-When your coverage ends, the Claims Administrator will still pay claims for Covered Health Care Services that you received before your coverage ended.
-However, once your coverage ends, Benefits are not provided for Health Care Services that you receive after coverage ended, even if the underlying medical condition occurred before your coverage ended.
+When your coverage ends, the Claims Administrator will still process Plan payments on claims for Covered Health Care Services that you received before the date your coverage ended.
+However, once your coverage ends, the Claims Administrator will not process Plan payments on claims for any health care services received after that date (even if the medical condition that is being treated occurred before the date your coverage ended).